asyrovprog/cs221proj/README.md

 ## Classification

-For classification, just go to classification folder and run `classifier/classification.py`
+For classification, just go to classification folder and run `python classification.py`
 The ML model will be developed based on small portion of data